jameswhoughton/cushon/README.md

 - Consider notifications to the user (email/post).
 - Explore the idea of a shared package for personal information types and validation (e.g. validating NI number)
 - Customer personal information could be encrypted when inserted into the database, this would help to potentially reduce the impact of a data breach (direct DB access) at the cost of a slight performance hit.
-- Explore the best approach to splitting the data.
 - Consider pagination for transactions.
 My current solution limits the date range for returning transactions to 1 year.
 - Consider permissions/admin routes for account management and reporting.
 - Consider external ISA to Cushon ISA transfers.